cyue49/JACLadderAndSnakeA3/README.md

 ---

-The project is written in Java and the main method is located in the *PlayLadderAndSnake* class.
+The project is run by running *PlayLadderAndSnake.java*.
 The *Board* class represents a game board, the *Player* class represents a player, and the *LadderAndSnake* class represents the game itself where the game mechanism is implemented.